 One of the star ingredients here is the organic calendula, which helps soothe sensitive and delicate skin, while the organic shea and cocoa butter help calm irritation.

 If your little one has dry, sensitive, irritated, or eczema-prone skin, then our Sensitive Baby Fragrance Free Daily Hydra Lotion is the perfect solution!

-We love this lotion for many reasons, including the fact that it’s hypoallergenic and helps minimize the risk of allergic reactions.
+We love this lotion for many reasons, including the fact that it’s made without high allergy nuts and helps minimize the risk of allergic reactions.
 It’s also free of gluten, soy, and dairy.